dundeemath/MA22004labs/README.md

 - Some folks have run into problems when updating packages.
 They were successfully able to install the lab by simply *NOT* updating any packages, i.e., when prompted to *update* packages select "3 None".

 - If you receive an error that complains about `rlang` or `00LOCK-rlang`, then something went wrong with a package update/install.
 Please follow these steps:
 1. First identify where your packages are installed to.
 This can be done by calling `packageStatus()` in the console.
-Some text will print; you are looking for a path that end in something like `.../R/4.0/library`.
+Some text will print; you are looking for a path that ends in `.../R/4.0/library`.
-2. Quit RStudio and navigate to the path above.
+2. Quit RStudio and navigate to the path identified in (1) above.
-3. Manually delete `rlang` and any folder the begins with `00LOCK-rlang`.
+3. Manually delete `rlang` and any folder the begins with `00LOCK-rlang` from your `library` folder.
 4. Restart RStudio and re-install `rlang` by calling `install.packages("rlang")` in the console.
 Choose to compile the newest version from source (this will require typing "yes" and you must have RTools installed).
-5. Return to trying to install the library package as normal.
+5. Return to trying to install `devtools` and/or `MA22004labs` package as normal.

 #### Windows 7